renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 run-oss-autoscaler-feedback@google.com**.

-*This autoscaler can be used with consumers running on Cloud Run Services or the new Worker Pools resource.
-[Sign-up here](https://forms.gle/n29krenCST6QP1gKA) to enroll in the Worker Pools Private Preview.*
+*This autoscaler can be used with consumers running on Cloud Run Services or the new Worker Pools resource (in Public Preview).

 ## Building the Kafka autoscaler